f5devcentral/xcwaapdemoguide/README.rst

 .. figure:: assets/vk8s_cluster_name.png

-And then click the **Select Vsite Ref** button to assign Virtual Sites.
+And then click the **Add Item** button to assign Virtual Sites.
 Vsite Ref is the virtual-site reference of locations on the F5 Global Network where vK8s will be instantiated.

 .. figure:: assets/vk8s_cluster_vsite_ref.png